 SURCA also helps undergraduate researchers refine skills that Washington employers seek in their workplace leaders.
 Those include critical and creative thinking, communication, quantitative reasoning, scientific literacy, team experience, and risk-taking.

-The first SURCA was held in 2011 when several independent poster events merged into one, hosted by the Office of Undergraduate Research, part of the WSU Office of Undergraduate Education.
-The number of students presenting as well as prizes awarded has steadily grown, as have the number of judges who include faculty members, graduate students, staff, and experts from the community.
-Since it began SURCA has had more than 450 participants and generated 180 awards.
-Slightly more than half of the presenters are female.
-About one-third of presenters are first-generation and/or from low income backgrounds.
+The first SURCA was held in 2012 when independent poster events merged into one, hosted by the Office of Undergraduate Research, part of WSU Undergraduate Education.
+The number of students presenting, as well as prizes awarded, has steadily grown, as have the number of judges.
+Those volunteers include faculty members, graduate students, staff, and experts from the community.

 Since it began, SURCA has made nearly 250 awards, made possible by community and campus sponsors.
 The number of student presenters has increased nearly 70 percent—in 2016, 249 students’ abstracts were accepted for presentations.